Wave Petunias

 Hi, I’m Pamela

-I am a 40-year gardening veteran that loves to share the simple tips, tricks, and inspiration I have learned from personal experience.
+I am a 40-year master gardening enthusiast who loves to share the simple tips, tricks, and inspiration I have learned from personal experience.

-I want to make your gardening life more enjoyable!
+My goal is to cultivate the love of gardening and help make your gardening life more enjoyable!

 a Garden Friend!